The Hague: Cityscape

 City life concentrates around the Hofvijver and the Binnenhof, where the States General of the Netherlands is located.
 Because of its history, the historical inner city of The Hague differs in various aspects from the nearby smaller cities of Leiden and Delft.
 It does not have a cramped inner city, bordered by canals and walls.
-Instead, it has some small streets in the town centre that may be dated from the late Middle Ages and several spacious streets boasting large and luxurious 18th-century residences built for diplomats and affluent Dutch families.
+Instead, it has some small streets in the town centre that may date from the late Middle Ages and several spacious streets boasting large and luxurious 18th-century residences built for diplomats and affluent Dutch families.
 It has a large church dating from the 15th century, a City Hall (built as such) from the 16th century, several large 17th-century palaces, a 17th-century Protestant church built in what was then a modern style, and many important 18th-century buildings.